 Logitech MX Master 3 Wireless Mouse

 The MX Master 3 from Logitech is one of the most pleasant experiences when it comes to using a mouse.
-The MX Master 3 is my personal mouse of choice in the music studio.
+The MX Master 3, available in Graphite and Mid Grey, is my personal mouse of choice in the music studio.

 With the additional buttons, which can be customized according to app, you will feel more productive in your DAW software too.

 It fits great in your hand, making it comfortable for extended use.
 It’s got an internal Lithium-ion battery which can be easily charged with a USB cable.
 It also can sync to 3 devices at once, which is nifty.